0bserver07/Deep-Learning-Summer-2015/README.md

 # Deep Learning Summer 2015
-This is a list from this Blog [post"DEEP LEARNING REVOLUTION, summer 2015, state of the art & topnotch links"](https://vzn1.wordpress.com/2015/09/01/deep-learning-revolution-summer-2015-state-of-the-art-topnotch-links/).
+This is a list resources related to Deep Learning from this blog [post "DEEP LEARNING REVOLUTION, summer 2015, state of the art & topnotch links"](https://vzn1.wordpress.com/2015/09/01/deep-learning-revolution-summer-2015-state-of-the-art-topnotch-links/).
 I wanted to put up here so that other folks could add and remove some of the links that are not included or missedout on.